 Interest Rate in Taiwan averaged 1.75 percent from 2000 until 2022, reaching an all time high of 4.63 percent in December of 2000 and a record low of 1.13 percent in March of 2020.
 This page provides the latest reported value for - Taiwan Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Taiwan Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

-Interest Rate in Taiwan is expected to be 1.38 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Taiwan to stand at 1.38 in 12 months time.
-In the long-term, the Taiwan Interest Rate is projected to trend around 1.50 percent in 2020, according to our econometric models.
+Interest Rate in Taiwan is expected to be 1.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Taiwan Interest Rate is projected to trend around 1.70 percent in 2023 and 1.20 percent in 2024, according to our econometric models.